Lewy Body Dementia Research Center of Excellence at University of Miami

 DLBA Support Group

-The DLBA support group is offered on the first Thursday the month at 12pm to care partners of patients that are diagnosed with Lewy Body Dementia.
+The DLBA support group is offered on the first Thursday of the month at 12pm to care partners of patients that are diagnosed with Lewy Body Dementia.
 The meeting usually lasts 90-120 minutes in total.
 The group is facilitated by Iris Cohen, LCSW a social worker at the Comprehensive Center for Brain Health.

 The Mindful Caregiver Psycho-educational Support Group